ory/examples/CONTRIBUTING.md

 ## Introduction

-_Please note_: We take Ory Examples's security and our users' trust very seriously.
-If you believe you have found a security issue in Ory Examples, please disclose it by contacting us at security@ory.sh.
+_Please note_: We take Ory $PROJECT's security and our users' trust very seriously.
+If you believe you have found a security issue in Ory $PROJECT, please disclose it by contacting us at security@ory.sh.

 There are many ways in which you can contribute.
 The goal of this document is to